22 Secrets Makeup Artists Wish They Could Tell You to Your Face

 Pick a favorite feature

 However, if you absolutely love a celebrity photo, choose the one feature from the look that speaks to you the most.
 You can’t have them all—so pick the eyes, cheeks, or lips, and we can use that to influence the overall look of your makeup.
-(These eye makeup tips can make your eyes pop.)
+These eye makeup tips can make your eyes pop.

 Mind your manners

 The consensus from makeup artistis?
 The makeup industry is small.
 And word travels fast, so be kind to your makeup artist.
 If you’re rude to one of us, chances are everyone in the industry locally will know about your behavior too.
 As one Minnesota makeup artist admits, “Yes, sometimes we say we’re booked—when we’re really not—to avoid doing your makeup.”
+Don’t miss these essentials beauty bloggers always keep in their car.

 Come with a naked face